AbrahamAzizi/SelfOrganizingMap/README.md

 # SelfOrganizingMap:
-This is an implementation of SlefOrganizingMap for Data Mining2 course spring 2022, ETHZ.
+This is an implementation of SlefOrganizingMap for the course Data Mining2 spring 2022, ETHZ.